redhat-developer/odo/README.md

 **Application:** An application consists of multiple microservices or components that work individually to build the entire application.

 **Component:** A component is similar to a microservice.
 Multiple components make up an application.
-A component has different attributes like storage.
-OpenShift Do supports multiple component types like nodejs, perl, php, python and ruby.
+A component has different attributes like storage. `odo` supports multiple component types like nodejs, perl, php, python and ruby.

 **Service:** Typically a service is a database or a service that a component links to or depends on.
 For example: MariaDB, Jenkins, MySQL.
 This comes from the OpenShift "Service Catalog" and must be enabled within your cluster.